SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 this above.
 And now, we don't need the `properties` option anymore...
 API Platform figures that out on its own.

-And the result?
+The result?
 The same as before.
 I won't try it, but if you peek at the collection endpoint, it still has the `isPublished` filter field.

 ## SearchFilter: Filter by Text